friemen/reactor/README.md

 Current state
 -------------
-This library is currently purely experimental stuff.
+This library is currently experimental.
 The goal for now is to produce an API that supports the formulation of FRP-based solutions.

 - There already is a rich set of **combinators** on signals and event sources.